-Figure 3-2.
+Figure 4-2.
 Typical Login Screen

-3. Contact your system administrator for your Password.
+- 3. Contact your system administrator for your Password.
+Enter your password.
 Then, press RETURN to accept the password, which will allow you to configure your system after logging in for the very first time.
-Refer to the next section for descriptions of the various operator password levels.

-4. A System Main Screen appears.
-Figure 3-3 shows this screen for a two-sided chassis and a front-loading chassis with power supplies on top.
-Figure 3-4 shows a similar screen for a front-loading chassis with power supplies on the side.
+Refer to the next section for descriptions of the various operator password levels. - 4.
+A System Main Screen appears.
+Figure 4-3 shows this screen for a two-sided chassis and a front-loading chassis with power supplies on top.
+Figure 4-4 shows a similar screen for a front-loading chassis with power supplies on the side.
 Refer to the next section for a discussion of the integrated access system's user interface screen hierarchy.